MCGritti/vue-cbus/README.md

 ## <a name="doc">Documentation</a>

-This plugin inject 3 prototypes into the Vue instance:
+This plugin injects 3 prototypes into the Vue instance:
 1. *Vue.prototype.$gbus*, that gives you access to the global bus
 2. *Vue.prototype.$lbus*, that let yout get access (or create) a local bus
 3. *Vue.prototype.$cbus*, that let you control your local buses (create, delete, purge, get)

 ### The Bus object
 1. `obj.on(eventName, callback)`:
-    Adds *callback* to the *eventName* callbacks Map. *eventName* is create if it not already exist.
+    Adds *callback* to the *eventName* callbacks Map. *eventName* is create if it does not already exist.
 2. `obj.off([eventName, [callback]])`:
     Remove *callback* from *eventName*.
 If *callback* is not specified, removes all callbacks from *eventName*.
-Also, if none argument specified, remove the *eventName* it self.
+Also, if none argument specified remove the *eventName*.
 3. `obj.once(eventName, callback)`:
     Auto removable event.